 Sustainable Development at the Northern Ireland Assembly

-The Commission has become a platinum member of Business in the Community Northern Ireland (BITCNI).
+The Commission is a platinum member of Business in the Community Northern Ireland (BITCNI).
 Membership includes access to the ARENA Network Survey, Northern Ireland’s leading environmental benchmarking survey.
-The Commission took part in the survey in 2010 and will continue to undertake the benchmarking exercise to continually improve our environmental management and performance.
+The Commission took part in the survey in 2012 and were ranked within the Platinum band.
+The Commission will continue to undertake the benchmarking exercise to continually improve our environmental management and performance.

 Study our data including information on energy consumption, carbon emissions and recycling within Parliament Buildings.

 Strategies & Polices

 A Sustainable Development Policy Statement was introduced in December 2009, which sets out the Commission’s aspirations to operate more sustainably.
 This policy is reviewed on a yearly basis to ensure that it is still suitable and sufficient.

 To support the Policy Statement, Sustainable Development targets have been set to enhance existing responsible business practice for 2015